wernerchao/war-game-simulation/README.md

 - repeat this game until one list is empty

 ## Assumptions
-- after one player won all the cards on table, these cards are *shuffled* and moved to the bottom of their deck
+- after one player won all cards on the table, these cards are *shuffled* and moved to the bottom of their deck
-- during battle, the face-up cards are used to battle, while the face-down cards are not used
+- during battles, only face-up cards are used to compare values.
+Face-down cards are not used
 - ace is represented as number 14 in the simulation
 - no suits are attached to any card value, only integers are used